src-d/okrs/README.md

 ### Stable fetch pipeline

-- [ ] Stable and performat borges/rovers
+- [ ] Stable and performant borges/rovers
+    - [ ] Improve regression tests with more use cases
+    - [ ] Keep improving go-git performance
 - [ ] go-borges library, to reuse borges logic in other projects (lookout)
+    - [ ] borges states diagram
+    - [ ] Define a public API for that library studying actual use cases
+    - [ ] Integration tests and regression tests for that library
 - [ ] borges cleanup, documentation and release
+    - [ ] Define documentation summary
+    - [ ] Gitbook integration

 ### Production Kubernetes Cluster